 Thomas C. Giordano Middle School 45

-Most students agree that teachers inspire them to learn, according to the Learning Environment Survey.
-"Everybody has a certain passion...[our teachers] bring that passion into the classroom," said Principal Annamaria Giordano, who commutes three hours daily from Connecticut and is the daughter of the school's namesake, Thomas C. Giordano, who was a teacher at the school.
+Long-time principal Annamaria Giordano commutes three hours daily roundtrip from Connecticut and is the daughter of the school's namesake, Thomas C. Giordano, who was a teacher at the school.

 Admissions: Zoned neighborhood school.
-Students from districts 9 and 10 may are admitted to the Aurora and Giordano Prep based on their 4th grade test scores and attendance records.
-(Vanessa Witenko, November 2008, updated with DOE stats, May 2012 )
+Students from districts 9 and 10 may be admitted to Aurora/Giordano Prep based on their 4th grade test scores and attendance records.
+(Lydie Raschka, web reports, May 2019)